Wacky Packages: Canadian releases (O-Pee-Chee)

+CO.
+LTD." copyright on the sticker front and was the only OPC Wacky Packages release to carry a UPC barcode on its wax pack wrapper.

 Spin-off items

 Topps has created a variety of additional Wacky Packages spin-off products over the years.

 Wacky Package Posters

 In 1973, a series of 24 oversized paper posters was produced.
 22 of the 24 parodies re-used artwork from the original 1970s run (the other two were brand new parodies).
 These posters were created from new artwork painted at a significantly larger size than was done for the stickers.
 In addition to being sold in stores, the posters were also advertised on various Wacky Packages series wrappers and could be obtained by sending $2.00 to Topps.
 A second series of 24 posters was produced in 1974 with a differently colored wrapper, but it was nearly identical to the first series, except that three of the original posters (all three of them General Mills breakfast cereal parodies, with one of the three being one of the two brand new ones) were replaced with three new ones that were especially made for that series (again re-using artwork from the original 1970s run for all three of them).
 Packs in the 1973 series contained one poster and a piece of bubble gum, while packs in the 1974 series also contained one poster, but no piece of bubble gum.

 On August 30, 2012, a modern-day series of 24 oversized paper posters was produced as a new set called Wacky Packages Posters Series One, with 21 of them depicting enlargements of re-used artwork from the All New Series run, as well as including three new parodies that were especially made for this series.
-As this series maintained the aspect ratio of the original art, the posters were significantly wider than the 1973–74 posters.
+As this series maintained the aspect ratio of the original art, the posters were significantly wider than the 1973 and 1974 posters.
 This new series was sold exclusively through the Topps Online Store.
 This run of posters has not been continued since 2012.